Irresistible day trips from Boise are abundant fun outdoor and indoor activities they offer are something to look forward while visiting Idaho.

 While you automatically assume that Bogus Basin works only for the memorable day trips from Boise in winter, think twice.
 The snowy season undoubtably sees the majority of the visitors, eager to test their athleticism at Alpine skiing, snowboarding, winter tubing, and Nordic skiing.

 The Tubing Hill, offering an 800-foot downhill thrill, is one of the popular destinations in Bogus Basin.
-Not requiring any specific skills other than enthusiasm and playful mood, it crowns any short day trips from Boise.
+Not requiring any specific skills other than enthusiasm and playful mood, it crowns any short day trips and weekend getaways from Boise.

 Speaking about winter outdoor activities that don’t make you look bad (not everybody can ski after all), the Glade Runner Mountain Coaster takes second place.
 Sliding downhill at high speed, screaming, and cheering your “travel” companions that share the same mountain coaster cart might be the most irresistible reason to escape Boise for a couple of fun-infused day trips.